 Port of Waterford has successfully achieved certification for ISO 14001:2015 Environment, from Ireland's National Standards body, NSAI.
 The company actively manages its energy, waste and water consumption and has received EcoMerit certification, and is an active partner of the Sustainable Energy Authority of Ireland, SEAI.
 As part of this process, various projects are being undertaken to monitor and reduce consumption.

-ISO 14001 Environmental Management System (EMS) is a systematic framework to manage the immediate and long term environmental impacts of an organisation’s products, services and processes.
-By completing ISO 14001 certification we are working with stakeholders to ensure our environmental management system meets international industry specific environmental standards.
-ISO 14001 environmental certification provides a framework for environmental management helps us:
+By completing ISO 14001 certification we are working with stakeholders to ensure our environmental management system meets international industry specific environmental standards and provides a framework to:

 - Minimise our environmental footprint